Breather modes of fully nonlinear mass-in-mass chains: Introduction

 \section{Introduction}

 The dynamics exhibited by chains of particles coupled by nonlinear springs has been of long-term interest since the pioneering study of Fermi, Pasta, Ulam and Tsingou (FPUT) \cite{fpu}.
-Initially, travelling waves were the main focus of interest \cite{zk,fw}; however, for the last couple of decades, the behaviour of breather-modes in these systems has been a key component \cite{ma,chong}, and more recently, the types of chain which exihibit these mode has been extended, to diatomic chains \cite{cretegny,livi,dario,jw-diFPU}, two-dimensional lattices \cite{flach,jce+marin,jce+marin2, dario2,bajars,butt,butt2,alz}, and mass-in-mass chains.
+Initially, travelling waves were the main focus of interest \cite{zk,fw}; however, for the last couple of decades, the behaviour of breather-modes in these systems has been a key component \cite{ma,chong}, and more recently, the types of chain which exihibit these mode has been extended, to diatomic chains \cite{cretegny,livi,jw-diFPU}, two-dimensional lattices \cite{flach,jce+marin,jce+marin2, dario2,bajars,butt,butt2,alz}, and mass-in-mass chains.
 For a recent review of the applications of these systems, see Archilla {\em et al.}\ \cite{QinMica}.

 In mass-in-mass systems, the interconnected nodes are assumed to contain an internal oscillator, which allows a more complicated frequency response.
-Most commonly, the along-chain interactions are assumed to be nonlinear, whilst the interactions between inner and outer particles are linear as in \cite{dario,dario3,ksx,vain}; however, in some cases, the along chain interactions are linear, and the inner-outer interactions are nonlinear, for example, see Wallen {\em et al}.\ \cite{wallen}.
-Experimental observations of breather-modes have been reported from a Hertzian model by Boechler {\em et al}.\ \cite{dario}.
-Liu {\em et al.}\ \cite{vain} investigate the lifetimes of bright breathers in the problem with Hertzian contact by reducing the equations to a discrete $p$-Schrodinger equation.
-Conditions for the existence of travelling waves have been explored by Kevrekidis {\em et al.}\ \cite{ksx}.
-In \cite{dario3}, Kevrekidis {\em et al}.\ analyse energy trapping due to a localised defect in a Hertzian chain with internal masses.
+Most commonly, the along-chain interactions are assumed to be nonlinear, whilst the interactions between inner and outer particles are linear as in \cite{dario3,ksx,vain}; however, in some cases, the along chain interactions are linear, and the inner-outer interactions are nonlinear, for example, see Wallen {\em et al}.\ \cite{wallen}.
+Liu {\em et al.}\ \cite{vain} investigate the lifetimes of bright breathers in the problem with Hertzian contact by reducing the equations to a discrete $p$-Schrodinger equation. \qq{Liu {\em et al.}\ \cite{liu} use Schrodinger reductions to investigate the form and stability of localised energy transport in these systems, they note the existence of both bright and dark breathers in alternating regions of parameter space.}\ Conditions for the existence of travelling waves have been explored by Kevrekidis {\em et al.}\ \cite{ksx}.
+In \cite{dario3}, Kevrekidis {\em et al}.\ analyse energy trapping due to a localised defect in a Hertzian chain with internal masses. \qq{Bonanomi {\em et al.}\ \cite{bona} also analyse wave propagation in chains with internal resonators; they observe a wide gap between the frequency bands corresponding to linear waves.
+The simpler case of a {\em single} resonant defect is considered by Lydon {\em et al} \cite{lydon}. }